SCSI connector: Parallel SCSI

-Parallel SCSI (SCSI Parallel Interface SPI) allows for attachment of up to 8 devices (8-bit Narrow SCSI) or 16 devices (16-bit Wide SCSI) to the SCSI bus.
-The SCSI Host controller takes up one slot on the SCSI bus, which limits the number of devices allowed on the bus to 7 or 15 devices respectively.
+Parallel SCSI allows for attachment of up to 8 devices (8-bit Narrow SCSI) or 16 devices (16-bit Wide SCSI) to the SCSI bus.
+The SCSI Host controller takes up one slot on the SCSI bus, which limits the number of devices allowed on the bus to 7 or 15 devices, respectively.
 SCSI Host Controllers may have multiple SCSI buses (e.g. Adaptec AHA-2940) to allow more SCSI devices to be attached.

 Internal

 IDC header

 Early generations of SCSI hard drive assemblies generally had two connectors (power and communication).
 Some very early 16-bit units used two data connectors, with three connectors in total.
 The power connector was typically the same 4-pin female Molex connector used in many other internal computer devices.
-The communication connectors on the drives were usually a 50 (for 8-bit SCSI) or 68 pin male (for 16-bit SCSI) "IDC header" which has two rows of pins, 0.1 inches apart.
+The communication connectors on the drives were usually a 50 (for 8-bit SCSI) or 68-pin male (for 16-bit SCSI) IDC header which has two rows of pins, 0.1 inches apart.
 This connector has no retaining screws to secure the connectors together, and ribbon cables are both inconveniently wide and somewhat delicate, so this connector style was primarily used for connections inside of a computer or peripheral enclosure (as opposed to connecting two enclosures to each other).
-Thus it is often called an "internal SCSI connector."
+Thus it is often called an internal SCSI connector.
 This type of header was used in a typical desktop PC until around 2010, including the 40-pin (two rows of 20) version used for ATA fixed and optical disk drives.

 While the female connector is slotted such that a cable with a matching keyed male connector can not be inserted upside-down, some manufacturers (including Sun Microsystems) supplied internal cables with male connectors that did not have the key, allowing for incorrect (and possibly damaging) connections.

 In most cases, the host adapter would have a similar header-style connection.
 In some cases, though, the host adapter end of the cable would use a different connector.
 For example, in the Sun 260 series chassis (used for the Sun 3/260 and Sun 4/260 computers), the connector was the same 3-row 96-pin connector used to attach peripheral cards to the VMEbus backplane.

 SCA

 Eventually, there was a desire to combine power and data signals into a single connector.
 This allows for quick drive replacement, more reliable connections, and is more compact.

-Most late parallel SCSI disk-drives utilize an 80-pin SCA (Single Connector Attachment) connector.
+Most late parallel SCSI disk drives utilize an 80-pin SCA (Single Connector Attachment) connector.
 This connector includes a power connection and also has long and short pins which enable hot swapping.
-Note that this connector is primarily found on disk drive HDAs (and of course the mating enclosure backplane connector).
+Note that this connector is primarily found on disk drive HDAs (and of course, the mating enclosure backplane connector).